nicknow/Setup-DataverseLabEnvironment/README.md

 Flag indicating whether to force an update of the required PS modules.
 Default: `false`

 * `useSecurityGroup`
 Flag indicating if each environment should have a security group generated and assigned.
 The user for the environment will be automatically added to the security group.
+Default: `false`

 * `installSampleApps`
 Flag indicating if the Power Apps Sample Apps should be installed with the database.
+Default: `false`

+* `skipDeleteWarning`
+Flag indiciating if the script should prompt for confirmation before starting delete process.
+Default: `false`

+*

 ## EXAMPLE USAGE
 >__** ⚠ WARNING ⚠ **__ This script is intended for lab-like environments only.
-It will delete existing users, groups, Power Apps Environments/Dataverse Databases without warning.
+It will delete existing users, groups, Power Apps Environments/Dataverse Databases.

 `.\Setup-DataverseLabEnvironment.ps1 -TargetTenant 'mytenant' -UserName 'admin' -Password 'Admin Password' -TenantRegion 'US' -CDSLocation unitedstates -NewUserPassword 'password' -UserCount 2 -useSecurityGroup $true -installSampleApps $true
 `